Glossary of Terms

 P

-Palliative care – treatment of patients that is centered around lessening the pain and managing the symptoms experienced by a person with a life-limiting illness.
+Palliative care – Treatment of patients that is centered around lessening the pain and managing the symptoms experienced by a person with a life-limiting illness.
 The goal of palliative care is to provide comfort to the patient, rather than a cure for his illness.

-Physical Therapy – treatment provided by a health care worker who is trained and licensed in helping patients to regain as much mobility, strength and independence as possible following surgery, an illness, or an injury.
+Physical Therapy – Treatment provided by a health care worker who is trained and licensed in helping patients to regain as much mobility, strength and independence as possible following surgery, an illness, or an injury.

 Physician orders for life-sustaining treatment (POLST) – A medical order that includes resuscitation and treatment preferences.